AnnexGameDev/Annex/docs/0.1.0/Audio.md

 # Buffered vs NonBuffered

-* Set BufferMode to None when your audio file is small in size, and is played very briefly.
-E.g. Sound effects
+* Set BufferMode to None when the audio file is small in size, and is played very briefly.
-* Set BufferMode to Buffered when your audio file is large in size, and is played for long periods of time.
-E.g. background music.
+* Set BufferMode to Buffered when the audio file is large in size, and is played for long periods of time.